 Ongoing costs

-Delegates check whether the replacement support creates additional ongoing NDIS-funded costs.
-If your letter is silent on this, it raises a question the delegate has to resolve before they can approve.
+Assessors check whether the replacement support creates additional ongoing NDIS-funded costs.
+If your letter is silent on this, it raises a question the assessor has to resolve before they can approve.

 State the answer explicitly, even when the answer is none: